parsakhaz/fashn-tryon-extension/README.md

 ### 🎯 Core Functionality
 - **Virtual Try-On**: Hover over clothing images on any website to see the 👗 try-on button
+- **Multi-Model Support**: Upload up to 4 model images for varied try-on results with carousel navigation
 - **Real-time Processing**: Advanced AI processing with progress tracking and prediction IDs
 - **Universal Compatibility**: Works on any e-commerce or fashion website
 - **High-Quality Results**: Professional-grade virtual try-on powered by FASHN AI